Russian espionage in the United States: 2016 presidential election

 Russian espionage occurred during the 2016 US presidential election.
 There were numerous reports of Russian interference in the election since the nomination of President Trump occurred.
-According to the United States Intelligence Community and the Director of National Intelligence, there was evidence of the Russian government interfering to hurt democratic nominee, Hillary Clinton.
-Starting May 2017, former FBI Director Robert Mueller investigated the evidence and released a largely redacted 448-page report on his findings.
+According to the United States Intelligence Community and the director of national intelligence, there was evidence of the Russian government interfering to hurt democratic nominee, Hillary Clinton.
+Starting May 2017, former FBI director Robert Mueller investigated the evidence and released a largely redacted 448-page report on his findings.

 The Mueller Report consists mostly of the Trump administration's involvement and evidence of Russia's involvement.
 Mueller notes that there was a social media propaganda operation called the "troll farm," in which Russia's Internet Research Agency created fake accounts online that "favored candidate Trump and disparaged candidate Clinton."
 Russia targeted Clinton's emails after word from President Trump in which he's quoted saying, "Russia, if you're listening, I hope you're able to find the 30,000 missing emails that are missing."
 Five hours later, Mueller reports, members of a key Russian intelligence unit targeted for the first time Clinton's personal office.
 There was also what Mueller called "Russian hacking and dumping operations" in which Russian intelligence officers hacked into the accounts of the Clinton campaign and Democratic party organizations.
 The material was then posted online by Russia themselves, and the other information was distributed by WikiLeaks.
 Russia repeatedly reached out to the Trump campaign to establish a connection to the Kremlin.
 Mueller writes, "The Russian contacts consisted of business connections, offers of assistance to the campaign, invitations for campaign officials and representatives of Russian government to meet, and policy positions seeking improved US-Russian relations.”

 According to Mueller, Russia's foreign election interference “wasn’t a single attempt.
 They’re doing it as we sit here.”

 Ex-spy Yuri Shvets, who was a partner of the assassinated Alexander Litvinenko, believes that the KGB cultivated Trump as an asset for over 40 years.
-Yuri Shvets, a source for journalist Craig Unger, compared the former president to the Cambridge Five who passed secrets to Moscow.
+Yuri Shvets, a source for journalist Craig Unger, compared Trump to the Cambridge Five who passed secrets to Moscow.
 Shvets believes that Semyon Kislin was a "spotter agent" who identified Trump as an asset in 1980.
 Among other things Shvets highlights Trump's visit to the Soviet Union in 1987.
 Yuri Shvets believes Trump was fed KGB talking points.
 For example, after Trump's return to New York, Trump took out full-page ads in major newspapers criticizing American allies and spending on NATO.
 Yuri Shvets claims that at the chief KGB directorate in Yasenevo, he received a cable celebrating the ad as a successful "active measure".
 Shvets described the Mueller Report as a "big disappointment" because it focused only on "crime-related issues" rather than "counterintelligence aspects".

 Journalist Luke Harding argued that Trump's visit to the Soviet Union in 1987 was arranged by the KGB as part of KGB overtures to recruit a wider variety of agents.